 When you’re stressed you tend to inhale, inhale, inhale until your shoulders are up around your ears.
 So it makes sense that accentuating your exhales can help ground you when you’re stressed.
 Try inhaling for a count of four and exhaling for a count of eight.
 To accentuate this practice you may add in kumbhaka (described above): inhale for four counts, retain the breath for four counts, exhale for eight counts.
 As you become more experienced with this breath technique, you can start to lengthen your breath, inhaling for a count of five or six, and exhaling for a count of 10 or 12.

 Technique: Body scan

-If you sense your need to fidget is more mental than physical, try a subtler alternative to Engage-and-Release (described above): Systematically scan the body, focusing on one body part per breath.
-Sink into deeper and deeper states of relaxation with every exhale.
-If you need more structure, listen to a recording of a 61-point body scan .
+If you sense your need to fidget is more mental than physical, you can try a body scan to bring you back into the space.
+Start at your toes, and make your way to the top of your head, noticing every part of the body, or the points where your body touches the mat.
+You can take one breath cycle per body part, and then continue on.
+As you make your way up, you may notice yourself sinking into a deeper state of relaxation.
+If you need more structure, you can listen to a recording of a 61-point body scan .
 This practice puts focus on specific energetic centers throughout the body and is commonly used to enter yoga nidra (yogic sleep).

 Barrier #5: Distraction

 “Ugh, I can’t believe the people in the lobby are chattering so loudly, and I think the person next to me just farted.”